33 Essential Spices I Recommend Stocking Up On

 14. Garlic Powder:

 Garlic comes in a variety of forms.
 My daughter loves to use fresh garlic bulbs and uses her press to make a mushy texture she adds to recipes.
 I’ve always used salt or powder products to add flavor to the entrees I make, including stews, soups, pizza, BBQ sauce, pasta, and more.
-It is also great in dressings and a topping for roasts.
-As you can see, it is very versatile in so many types of meals.
+It is also great in dressings and as a topping for roasts.
+As you can see, it is very versatile in a wide range of meals.

 15. Garlic Salt:

-Garlic salt comes from blending crushed garlic powder mentioned in #14 above and adding it to table salt.
-It has the same uses and benefits as the powder, but you may find the addition of the salt changes the flavor from what you’re used to experiencing.
-Those who are on a restricted sodium diet may want to steer clear of this salt-based spice and stick to the powder.
+Garlic salt is made by blending crushed garlic powder (mentioned in #14 above) with table salt.
+It has the same uses and benefits as the powder, but you may find that the addition of the salt changes the flavor from what you’re used to experiencing.
+Those on a restricted sodium diet may want to avoid this salt-based spice and opt for the powder instead.

 16. Ginger (Ground):

-Ginger is one of the spices that are made from the root of the plant, or rhizome for those with a green thumb approach to food.
-Some people find that ginger has a stronger flavor than many other spices, and chefs will tell you that the powder is stronger in flavor than the fresh product since it’s more concentrated.
+Ginger is one of the spices that is made from the root of the plant, or rhizome, for those with a green thumb approach to food.
+Some people find that ginger has a stronger flavor than many other spices, and chefs will tell you that the powder is more potent in flavor than the fresh product since it’s more concentrated.

 I love to cook with ginger, particularly when I make Gingerbread offerings like cookies.
-I appreciate the fact that it has some health benefits like relieving nausea and motion sickness, helping maintain a healthy bowl, and providing a ton of vitamins.
+I appreciate the fact that it has some health benefits, such as relieving nausea and motion sickness, helping maintain a healthy bowel, and providing a ton of vitamins.

 17. Himalayan Pink Salt:

-The spice has a number of reported health benefits, which include things like, a lower sodium content than other salts, and it has trace amounts of zinc, iron, calcium, potassium, and magnesium.
+The spice has several reported health benefits, including a lower sodium content than other salts, and it contains trace amounts of zinc, iron, calcium, potassium, and magnesium.

 18. Italian Seasoning:

 Italian seasoning is a blend of ground herbs.
-There are a number of manufacturers who include this product in their brand offerings, but most products with this name will include ingredients like, basil, oregano, rosemary, thyme, garlic powder, sage, marjoram, or coriander.
+Several manufacturers include this product in their brand offerings, but most products with this name will consist of ingredients like basil, oregano, rosemary, thyme, garlic powder, sage, marjoram, or coriander.

 19. Mustard (Dry Powdered):